ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-12-20-on-word-vectors.md

 We can stretch this further: do you know what the words *frumious*, *Jabberwock*, and *Jubjub* mean?
 Well, we can only guess.
-But in the context of other words (in this case a poem), we can infer what they mean:
+But in the context of other words (in this case a poem), we can infer their meaning:

 > Beware the Jabberwock, my son!
 > The jaws that bite, the claws that catch!